SOMETHING IS KILLING THE CHILDREN UNIVERSE

 TM: I have a selection of interior pages here.
 What were your favorite moments in the series to draw?

-CS: Anytime I got to draw the exterior of the house, I took my time, because I really loved drawing the house.
+Anytime I got to draw the exterior of the house, I took my time, because I really loved drawing the house.

 CS: I also loved any chance I got to draw monsters, but my favorites were monsters I could design myself.
 The double page spread with the monster towering over the trees has to be one of my favorites because I got to design what, at the time, was the biggest monster we’ve seen in the series.